 Did you know that you can get what you want up to ten (10) times faster and easier when you partner with other people?!?

-Actually, I’m not sure it ever did.
+Actually, I’m not sure I ever used it.
+I’m not sure it ever really worked for anyone.

-The single characteristic shared by all the successful people I’ve met in my lifetime is their ability to connect and authentically build powerful partnerships from their connections.
+The single characteristic shared by all of the successful people I’ve met in my lifetime is their ability to connect and authentically build powerful partnerships from their connections.

 You can’t leverage a connection that isn’t built on a strong foundation.